School Associated Cases

 District Mitigation Measures

 The CDC states that the best way to prevent illness is to avoid being exposed to this virus.
-The virus is thought to spread mainly between people who are in close contact with one another (within about 6 feet); through respiratory droplets when an infected person coughs, sneezes or talks; and even by people who may not show symptoms.
+The virus is thought to spread mainly between people through respiratory droplets when an infected person coughs, sneezes or talks.
+Mitigation measures include the following:

 - Wash hands often with soap and water for at least 20 seconds especially after being in a public place, blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use a hand sanitizer containing at least 60 percent alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.
 Avoid touching your eyes, nose, and mouth with unwashed hands.

-- As much as possible, maintain at least a six-foot distance from other people who are sick or who do not live in the same household.
+- As much as possible, maintain a distance from other people who are sick or who do not live in the same household.

-- Cover mouth and nose with a mask in a public setting and when around others who don’t live in the same household to protect other people in case you are infected.
+- Cover mouth and nose with a mask in a public setting and when around others who don’t live in the same household.
 Masks should not be placed on young children under age two, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.

 - Clean and disinfect frequently touched surfaces daily.
 This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.
 Use detergent or soap and water to clean.
 Then use a household disinfectant.
 Most common EPA-registered household disinfectants will work.